dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1401.md

 the Chart object, which is contained in the ChartObjects collection.
 Now do you

-understand why it’s called an  object hierarchy?
+understand why it's called an  object hierarchy?

 Applying chart formatting

 This example applies several types of formatting to the active chart.
 Again, you

-don’t have to magically know all the syntax to use.
+don't have to magically know all the syntax to use.
 This particular procedure was

 created by recording a macro, then cleaning the code to remove all the extraneous